databendlabs/databend/website/blog/2023-07-09-databend-weekly-101.md

 We're always open to cutting-edge technologies and innovative ideas.
 You're more than welcome to join the community and bring them to Databend.

-### Add Support for Random Seed to the Random Engine
+### Add Random Seed for Random Engine

-Databend has previously implemented a random engine that supports generating random tables using random data.
-In order to obtain deterministic and reproducible test results, we hope to add support for random seed.
+Databend previously implemented a random engine that supports generating random tables using random data.
+In order to obtain deterministic and reproducible test results, we plan to introduce random seed.

 ```SQL
 CREATE table(t int, time timestamp) ENGINE=RANDOM(1000)